-Whether your organization has a dedicated Account Management team, or your salespeople are in charge of managing their own accounts, it’s important to establish some performance measures focused on account management.
+Whether your organization has a dedicated Account Management team, or your salespeople are in charge of managing their own accounts, it’s important to establish account management KPIs to measure performance and effectiveness.

-Let’s look at the best way to set up KPIs (Key Performance Indicators) for your account managers or sales professionals
+Let’s look at the best way to set up KPIs for account managers or sales professionals

 Your organization’s account management efforts should be focused on: